Paris Is Burning (film)

 Paris Is Burning is a 1990 American documentary film directed by Jennie Livingston.
-Filmed in the mid-to-late 1980s, it chronicles the ball culture of New York City and the African-American, Latino, gay and transgender communities involved in it.
+Filmed over a period of seven years from the mid-to-late 1980s, it chronicles the ball culture of New York City and the African-American, Latino, gay and transgender communities involved in it.

-Critics consider the film to be an invaluable documentary of the end of the “Golden Age” of New York City Ballroom scene, and a thoughtful exploration of race, class, gender and sexuality in America.
+Critics consider the film to be an invaluable documentary chronicling the end of the “Golden Age” of the New York City ballroom scene, and a thoughtful exploration of race, class, gender and sexuality in America.
 In 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically or aesthetically significant”.
+It has since been ranked by numerous publications as one of the greatest documentary films of all time.

 Content

-Filming through the mid-to-late 1980s, this documentary explores the elaborately structured ball competitions in which contestants, adhering to a very specific "category" or theme, must "walk", much like a fashion model parades a runway.
+Filming through the mid-to-late 1980s, Jennie Livingston explores the elaborately structured ball competitions in which contestants, adhering to a very specific "category" or theme, must "walk", much like a fashion model parades a runway.
 The balls are viewed as sites for performance, fame, and exclusive celebrity status in the subculture of queer Black and Latino folks, who are rarely afforded the opportunity to exist in mainstream culture.
 Contestants are judged on criteria including their dance talent, the aesthetic beauty of their clothing, and the "realness" of their drag - i.e., their ability to pass as a member of the stereotype, gender, or sex they are portraying.
 For example, the category "banjee realness" comprises gay men portraying macho archetypes such as sailors, soldiers, and street hoodlums.
 "Banjee boys" are judged by their ability to pass as their straight counterparts in the outside world.

 Most of the film alternates between footage of balls and interviews with prominent members of the scene, including Pepper LaBeija, Dorian Corey, Angie Xtravaganza, and Willi Ninja.
 Many of the contestants vying for trophies are representatives of "houses" that serve as intentional families, social groups, and performance teams.
-Houses are led by "mothers" who are viewed as the best, most powerful, and a maternal figure of their "children."
+Houses are led by "mothers" who are viewed as the best, most powerful, and a maternal figure of their "children".
 Houses and ball contestants who consistently win trophies for their walks eventually earn "legendary" status.

-Jennie Livingston, who moved to New York after graduating from Yale to work in film, spent six years making Paris Is Burning, and interviewed key figures in the ball world.
+Livingston, who moved to New York after graduating from Yale to work in film, spent six years making Paris Is Burning, and interviewed key figures in the ball world.
 Many of them contribute monologues that shed light on gender roles, gay and ball subcultures, and their own life stories.
 The film explains how words such as house, mother, shade, reading and legendary gain new meaning when used in novel ways to describe the gay and drag subculture.
 The "houses" serve as surrogate families for young ball-walkers who face rejection from their biological families for their gender expression, identities, and sexual orientation.